abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 But, this approach has limitation in cases where I want to set the order as 1-3-2.
 Then, I have to move the code.
 But, imagine those are in different files or modules.
 Then, it is not possible to move the code.
 So, this approach is not practical.

-So, in order to make the threads asynchronously, code like this:
+So, in order to make the threads run asynchronously, code like this:

 ```rust
 let thread1 = thread::spawn(|| {